-DELAMAN’s Franz Boas Award recognizes and honours junior scholars (Ph.D. awarded January 1, 2011 or later; early career documenters employed less than 5 years) who have done outstanding documentary work in creating a rich multimedia documentary collection of a particular language that is endangered or no longer spoken.
+DELAMAN’s Franz Boas Award recognizes and honours junior scholars (for the 2019 award a Ph.D. awarded January 1, 2013 or later; early career documenters employed less than 5 years) who have done outstanding documentary work in creating a rich multimedia documentary collection of a particular language that is endangered or no longer spoken.
 The language documentation collection must be archived and made accessible in a DELAMAN archive (with no or only minimal access restrictions).

 Nominations should include the following: